Halasuru Someshwara Temple, Bengaluru: Structure

 There are several notable sculptures and decorative features in the complex.
 An impressive pillar (kambha or nandi) pillar) stands near the tall tower over the entrance gate (gopura).
 The tower itself exhibits well sculptured images of gods and goddesses from Hindu mythology.
-The open mantapa consists of forty eight pillars with carvings of divinities in frieze.
+The open mantapa consists of forty-eight pillars with carvings of divinities in frieze.
 To the north is the navagraha temple (shrine for the nine planets) with twelve pillars, each pillar representing a saint (rishi).
 The entrance to the sanctum exhibits sculptures of two "door keepers" (dvarapalakas).
 Other notable works of art include sculptures that depict King Ravana lifting Mount Kailash in a bid to appease the god Shiva, Durga slaying Mahishasura (a demon), images of the Nayanmar saints (Tamil Shaivaite saints), depictions of the Girija Kalyana (marriage of Parvati to the god Shiva), the saptarishis (seven sages of Hindu lore).
 Recent excavations at the temple site has revealed the existence of a temple tank (kalyani) which could be 1200 years old.
+There are other shrines dedicated to Ganapathi, Bhimeshwara, Nanjundeshwara, Arunachaleshwara, Chandramouleeshwara, Kamakshi, Vishnu, Navagraha etc.